mnov88/gdpred/content/Articles/Article 60.md

 ---
 title: "Article 60"
  subtitle: "Cooperation between the lead supervisory authority and the other supervisory authorities concerned"
 tags:
   - article
+type: "article"
 ---
 ## Cooperation between the lead supervisory authority and the other supervisory authorities concerned